TheWindows/SpectronV2/README.md

 # ❔ | How This Plugin Work?

-> make Make Sure You Have Permissions Or Op On The Server
+> Make Sure You Have Permissions Or Op On The Server

 - You Can Add Fake Players To Your Server With No Limit!
 - You Can Fully Customize The Fake Player For Example: